2020 United States Senate election in Virginia: General election

 Virginia's 2020 Senate election was widely considered to be a safe hold for Mark Warner, as pre-election polling showed a massive lead for Warner.
 Warner's razor-thin victory over Ed Gillespie six years earlier was considered to be a fluke owing to lowered turnout and complacency.
 On election day, Warner was declared the winner as soon as polls closed based on exit polling alone.
 The higher turnout is attributable to this election being held concurrently with the presidential election.
 Warner also notably outperformed Biden in the state, although narrowly.

-Warner's victory was largely drawn from the DC Metropolitan area in north Virginia.
+Warner's victory was largely drawn from the DC Metropolitan area in Northern Virginia.
 This is the area that has shifted Virginia from a Republican stronghold in the early 2000s to a Democratic stronghold.